ethereum/annotated-spec/altair/beacon-chain.md

 The base epoch being set to the start of the previous sync committee period ensures that there will always be at least one full period of look-ahead between when a committee is known and when the committee is used.
 This allows the sync committee that will be active in period N+1 to be computed and committed to in the `BeaconState` at the start of period N, allowing light clients to verify the sync committee from period N+1 from a period N block and thereby jump forward quickly through the header chain.

-For shuffling, note that the probability of being accepted is proportional to your balance.
-Hence, there is no need for participation rewards to be proportional to balance, and there is also no need for the light client fork choice rule to care about the balances of sync committee members.
+Note that the probability of being accepted is proportional to your balance.
+Because of this, there is no need for participation rewards to be proportional to balance, and there is also no need for the light client fork choice rule to care about the balances of sync committee members.
 Additionally, note that the sync committee is always filled to its maximum size; if the validator count is extremely low and it is absolutely needed to do this, this algorithm wraps around and walks through the shuffled validator set multiple times, and it can even accept the same validator multiple times into the committee.

 #### `get_sync_committee`